wateraccounting/IHEWAdataanalysis/CONTRIBUTING.rst

 Contributing
 ============

-Welcome to the IHE WaterAccounting Report Tool (IHEWAreport) project.
+Welcome to the IHE WaterAccounting Report Tool (IHEWAdataanalysis) project.
 Here's how we work.

 Code of Conduct
 ---------------

-First of all: the IHEWAreport project has a code of conduct.
+First of all: the IHEWAdataanalysis project has a code of conduct.
 Please read the CODE_OF_CONDUCT.txt file, it's important to all of us.

 Rights